Choosing your buttons

 You want the phrases you use to be simple, clear, and easy to understand.
 Avoid speaking quickly.
 You will want to repeat your learner's words frequently immediately before and during the action that they correspond to.

 2. Pay close attention to the words you're using

 The best words to start with are those that refer to things your learner cares about.
 Watch the way you speak about things, and notice if there are particular ways that you are already referring to objects or activities that matter to them.
 Do you say "treat" or "cookie"?
 Do you say "eat" or "hungry"?
 Do you say "play" or "have fun"?
-Figure out which it is that you use more, and that your dog seems to recognize, and use that one exclusively.
+Figure out which it is that you use more, and that your dog or cat seems to recognize, and use that one exclusively.
 This will be the word you end up recording into one of your buttons.

 3. Model: use their buttons!